LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why was the JavaScript developer sad? - Because they didn't Node how to Express themself!
+Why do they call it hyper terminal? - Too much Java.

 <!--joke-end-->